Satya-prabhasa/OnlineBoutique/README.md

-# Book A Ride
+# Online Boutique
-A demo application for booking rides
+A demo application for booking clothes online
 There are two services service-1 and service-2.
-By using first service you can enter ur ticket details and book the ride.
+By using first service you can select your fav items and book the them.
-By using second service you can see the available rides.
+By using second service you can see the available items/clothes.